AEB-labs/docs-sap-plugins/docs/Basis/filter-dependend-badis.md

       slug: restrict-background-task-usage-1
       title: Restrict background task usage
 ---
-[block:api-header]
-{
-  "title": "Filter dependent BAdIs"
-}
-[/block]
+## Filter dependent BAdIs

 In some cases, it's possible to use filter dependent BAdIs.
 They can be implemented multiple times.
 Each implementation then declares a filter value for which it should be called.
 At moment, the product is the only available filter criteria.
 In example,  to implement such a BAdI for the product Trade Compliance Management,  enter 'CMP' as the filter value.

-[block:api-header]
-{
-  "title": "Shared Memory"
-}
-[/block]
+## Shared Memory

 It is possible to use the "Shared memory" functionality for the determination of application texts.
-Doing so, the table access to the tables DOKIL and DOKTL are reduced.
+Doing so, the table access to the tables DOKIL and DOKTL are reduced.\
-To enable the shared memory, implement BAdI /AEB/01_SHM_01.
+To enable the shared memory, implement BAdI /AEB/01\_SHM\_01.